StevePilcher/RecipeStoreMS3/README.md

 ### W3C Markup Validator

-- 3 Warnings, 2 for lack of heading element used on sections (I feel headings are not required for UX), 1 for an h1 being used.
+HTML was firstly parsed through Google chrome browser before running the HTML through W3C Validator.
+No Errors were found however warnings relating to headings were encountered on pages.
+This [Document](https://github.com/StevePilcher/RecipeStoreMS3/blob/master/static/files/RecipeStoreHTMLValidation.pdf) explains all of the warnings and reasons them to be ignored.

 ### W3C CSS Validator

-- No errors or warnings were found on style.css
+- No errors were found on style.css
-- 1 error associated with Materialize's minified css
+- 1 warning was found referring to Imported style sheets that are not checked in direct input and file upload modes.
+It can be ignored

 ### JSHint